wp-plugins/email-posts-to-subscribers/readme.txt

 = Q5.
 How to add subscription box in posts? =

 = Q6.
-How to modify the existing mails (Opt-in mail, Welcome mail, Admin mails) content? =
+How to modify the existing mail (Opt-in mail, Welcome mail, Admin mail) content? =

 = Q7.
 How to schedule cron job? =

 = Q8.
-Hosting doesn’t support cron jobs? =
+Hosting doesnt support cron jobs? =

 = Q9.
 How to filter posts category in the newsletter? =